AidenRWise/cse15l-lab-reports/lab-report-5-week7.md

 ## Part 2

+It took me 2 min and 13 seconds to copy the file over with vsCode and only took me 32 Seconds in Vim.
+It takes longer because you have to access the server multiple times throughout uploading it to the server.

 1. I find it more convienent to edit it with vim when I am already on the server but because I already understand how to edit on VScode and scp it its easier to do for me.

 2. If I had to change pieces of code already on a server vim would be better than downloading editing and then re-uploading however, if not doing this task I would prefer to edit it in VScode.